 Check the reference scale you are using so you don't get confused with the explanation that follows.

 Taking the photo above, I went into my photo-editing program and changed the picture to the grayscale version of it.
 In my software, I clicked on "Image", then "Mode" and then "Grayscale."

 This is different than the desaturation feature found in some software.
 If that is your only choice, however, it gives similar results.

 Look at this picture and the grayscale and identify the various groupings:

 - Light tonal values (#2 and 3)

 I've decided that the sky would be light, the tree on the right would be dark and everything else would be mid tonal values.

 Don't panic by saying "But there are mid and light values in the tree on the right."
 That is OK.
 This is just a guide for laying out your painting.
 Those other values will be added in as you actually do the painting.

-Either sketch the value areas on you sketch pad, or create a new layer over the grayed photo and draw in the shapes of the three areas.
+Either sketch the value areas on your sketch pad or create a new layer over the grayed photo and draw in the shapes of the three areas.
 This is my initial drawing.
 It helps me look at the shapes of the tonal areas.

-The dark area on the right is very distracting to me with all the finger-like projections and essentially straight overall line separating it from the two other values.
+The dark area on the right is very distracting to me with all the finger-like projections.
+It acts essentially as a straight overall line separating it from the two other values.